 This is a decision you'll need to make.
 I can't make it for you.

-Generally Iā€™m going to try to treat them myself.
-I might not always make that choice.
-It depends on the circumstances.
+It also depends on how early you catch something and the circumstances.
 Here are a few things to consider:

 Lets look at the ingredients in the recipe.
 Every ingredient in the recipe serves a purpose.
 They're all good for a sick goat.

 Garlic is good for so many things.
-Whenever you're dealing with sickness in people or animals itā€™s a good one to use.
+Whenever you're dealing with sickness in people or animals itās a good one to use.
 Among other things it's antiviral and antibacterial, which helps with infections.
 It is a powerful all-around healing herb.
 Exactly what we need.

 Raw and unfiltered apple cider vinegar, is good for many things.
 ACV has an amazing source of probiotics, helps the digestion and boosts the immune system.
 It's amazing for overall health.